MariaAyman/Movie-Watchlist-React-Hooks/README.md

 The user should be:
   - Able to add a new movie.
-  - Filter the movies with title/rating.
+  - Filter the movies with title or rating or both.

 # Getting Started with Create React App